praetoriandigital/cub-docs/integration/oauth.md

 ### 6) Issue token to access another application API
 To access the API of another application (not LID), you must issue a delegated token.
-You will be able to do this only if you know UID of this application, and during OAuth, your requested scopes are related to the application that you want to access.
+You will be able to do this only if you know UID of this application, and during OAuth, you have requested scopes that are related to the application that you want to access.

 ```
 $ curl -X POST -d 'grant_type=https%3A%2F%2Fid.lexipol.com%2Foauth%2Fgrant-type%2Ftoken-issue&client_id={app_uid}&client_secret={app_secret}&app={app_uid_of_application_you_want_to_access}&user={user_uid_on_behalf_of_which_you_want_to_access_application}' https://id.lexipol.com/oauth/access_token